 Aye, this life was new to her and, after having spent the last two years with her father preparing endlessly for the MacFhionnlaighs’ destruction, she had genuinely relished yesterday’s mindlessly hard labor of scraping decades’ worth of filth off the stones, and this morning she had felt particularly proud of how it gleamed between the rushes.
 It smelled good, the herbs in the rushes being crunched under foot to release their fragrance.
 Nobody cared but her, but that was all she needed.

 Mayhap she should simply put Grimme and his lack of desire for her away and enjoy her good fortune.
 She could not have everything she wanted, and had she wed Roger, she would have nothing she wanted.

 She and Troy trotted into Waters in no time at all, and she went straight to the seamstress.

 “Good morn!” she called as she entered.

 “Oh, good morn, my lady,” she answered with a bit of hesitance.
-“I’ve two dresses ready fer ye, a set of boy’s clothes, all the bedsheets, and half the livery.”
+“I’ve two dresses ready fer ye, three shifts, a set of boy’s clothes, all the bedsheets, and half the livery.”

 Brìghde clapped her hands and said, “Excellent!
 I will send a cart up soon to pick them up.”